GoogleCloudPlatform/media-architectures-on-gcp/docs/0100_introduction.md

 can understand the ideas being expressed by their media-centric colleagues.
 A seasoned media practitioner can safely skip the first part of the book and go directly to the second part.

-The second part, “Google Cloud for Media” is for media and non-media architects who are looking to operate their digital media stacks in the cloud.
-This section goes into detail about specifics of Google Cloud’s platform and its suitability for various media use cases, and how various architectures assist in achieving specific outcomes.
+The second part, “**Google Cloud for Media**” is for media and non-media architects who are looking to operate their digital media stacks in the cloud.
+This section introduces the key features of Google Cloud and the wider Google ecosystem that are important for media use cases.

+The third part, "**Media Architectures on Google Cloud**", goes into detail about how architectures build on Google Cloud assist in achieving specific outcomes for a wide variety of media use cases.
+In some ways, this is the most interesting section since the goal is to keep it continuously evolving with new solutions.

 ## Open sourcing
 This book initially started out as a short explainer for architects new to the media space.
 Over time, the document